Learn how to hold a crochet hook in this tutorial for beginners.

 To start with here are my top recommendations for crochet hooks for beginners.

-The Prym crochet hooks are actually one of my favourite brands, mainly because I find the handles easy to grip and comfortable to work with.
+The Addi crochet hooks are actually one of my favorite brands, mainly because I find the handles easy to grip and comfortable to work with.

-I have some of the ergonomic crochet hooks with the purple handles and they are really easy to use.
+I have some ergonomic crochet hooks with colored handles and they are really easy to use.

-They have the soft-grip handle and smooth hook, which is great for working with.
+They have a soft-grip handle and smooth hook, which is great for working with.

 Knit Pro Crochet Hooks

-The Knit Pro sets come in a range of materials from bamboo, multi-coloured wood and plastic.
+The Knitters Pride sets come in a range of materials from bamboo, multi-colored wood, and plastic.

 They also have sets with ergonomic handles, which are good for comfort.